 Net Worth: $5.92 billion

 Chip Wilson started as an entrepreneur selling yoga pants in Kitsilano.
 Now he owns a clothing line worth billions.
-However, he had disagreements with the board of directors over his business strategies in recent years.
+However, he disagreed with the board of directors over his business strategies in recent years.
 As a result, he sold half of his shares in the company.

 Chip Wilson is a successful businessman who created some of the world’s most popular athletic wear brands.
 He started his first retail apparel company in 1979.
 By 1997, he sold it and founded Lululemons.
 He serves as the Chairman of the Board of Directors at Lululemon.
 He also owns a significant stake in the company.